ledyba/java.js/README.md

 # Java.js: Java bytecode to javascript compiler!

- Java.js is a **Java bytecode to JavaScript compiler** !
+ Java.js is a **Java bytecode to JavaScript compiler**!!
 You can run your Java program in your web browser.

 ## Background

- JavaApplet is mostly dead... :'( But you can run JavaScript in your browser.
+ JavaApplet is mostly dead... :'( But we can run JavaScript in browsers.
 That's it. :-)

 ## Requirement